MykBamberg/cpu-simulator/README.md

 You can try it out [here](https://mykbamberg.github.io/cpu-simulator/).

-An assembler for this CPU can be found at [MykBamberg/assembler](https://github.com/MykBamberg/assembler).
+An assembler for this CPU can be found at [MykBamberg/assembler](https://github.com/MykBamberg/assembler) or as a website at [MykBamberg/assembler-website](https://github.com/MykBamberg/assembler-website)([GitHub Pages](https://mykbamberg.github.io/assembler-website/)).

 ## Licensing